Food & Drink

 These statistics are not new nor are the messages that accompany them, but they serve to reinforce the message that it is important to establish healthy eating patterns in babies and young children so that by the time their food tastes are fully developed they have established good healthy eating patterns.
 The statistics also highlight the importance of physical activity for young children in the fight against obesity but for the purposes of this article we focus on the role of healthy eating.

-We aim to meet the full requirements of the Early Years Foundation Stage and the Children’s Trust Food and Nutrition Guidelines.
+We aim to meet the full requirements of the Early Years Foundation Stage, the Children’s Trust Food and Nutrition Guidelines and those of HEYL (Heathy Early Years London), recently accredited by the HEYL first steps award.

 Children are offered a nutritious, healthy balanced diet with the opportunity to try new foods through our menu.
 Below are an example of our weekly menus.

-See our sample nursery menu below – spring menuClick To Download
+See our sample nursery menus below – summer menu and winter menuClick To Download